-To connect to various SQL databases, DevExpress Dashboard requires corresponding providers to be installed on the client machine or web server.
-The table below lists the supported data sources and the required data providers.
+To connect to SQL databases, install the data providers on the client machine or web server.
+The table below lists the supported SQL databases and data providers.

 Relational Database System